 Once you taste this Quinoa Tabouli you may never go back to the traditional bulgur wheat recipe.
-We’ve filled the bowl full of a bountiful garden of fresh vegetables and dressed it with a tangy dressing.
-It’s healthy in a bowl!
+The bowl is filled with a bountiful garden of fresh vegetables, tossed with quinoa and dressed with a tangy dressing.
+It's healthy in a bowl!

 A large number of people have jumped on the bandwagon, without doing the proper research, thinking that eating gluten-free is a healthier lifestyle but, it is healthy only if you adjust other parts of your diet as well.

-Studies have found gluten-free diets can be seriously nutrient-deficient — low in fiber, folate, iron, calcium, niacin, thiamine, riboflavin, vitamin B12, phosphorus and zinc.
+Studies have found gluten-free diets can be seriously nutrient-deficient and low in fiber, folate, iron, calcium, niacin, thiamine, riboflavin, vitamin B12, phosphorus, and zinc.
 Why?
-Because so many “gluten-free” products on the market are made with unenriched, refined grains & starches, high in calories and low in the vitamins and minerals that you are missing from not having gluten in your diet.
+Because so many "gluten-free" products on the market are made with unenriched, refined grains & starches, high in calories and low in the vitamins and minerals that you are missing from not having gluten in your diet.

-Making your own homemade gluten-free dishes can add the needed fiber, vitamins and minerals back into your diet.
+Making your own homemade gluten-free dishes can add the needed fiber, vitamins, and minerals back into your diet.
 And nothing does that better than quinoa.
 Quinoa offers amazing amounts of protein, fiber and important minerals to any dish.
-I love changing up my usual recipes and substituting quinoa for other starches, like in my Shrimp & Quinoa Skillet, Spanish Quinoa (our take on Spanish rice) and todays recipe for Quinoa Tabouli.
+I love changing up my usual recipes and substituting quinoa for other starches, like in my Mexican Quinoa Bake, Spanish Quinoa (a take on Spanish rice) and today's recipe for Quinoa Tabouli.

 - 1 cup uncooked Nature's Earthly Choice Organic Quinoa

 - ½-1 bunch fresh parsley chopped